 Tanalising, or pressure treating, is the very best you can do for your timber.
 The tanalising process consists of the timber being put into a sealed vat.
 And the Tanalith E fluid is forced into the wood under pressure.
-This ensure that the preservative goes a great deal further than just brushing or spraying.
+This ensures that the preservative goes a great deal further than just brushing or spraying.
 The result of this is that the timber should be protected against rotting for a period of 15 years.
-On the Platinum garden workshops and the Supreme Sheds the cladding is pressure treated.
+On the Platinum garden workshops and the Southampton Workshops the cladding is pressure treated.

 The treatment also protects against fungal and insect attacks giving your garden shed, workshop, garage or summer house a long life.
 The appearance of the timber is quite attractive having a light natural green tint to the wood which can blend into the garden.
 However, you can add a colour treatment to the wood if you wish.
 This treatment is ideal for any building in an enclosed space where treating the summer building would prove difficult or where you like the idea of very low maintenance.

-I do not recommend any of the water based treatments for the top coats and would only recommend spirit, solvent or oil base preservatives despite what the cheap garden shed manufacturers may say.
-Water based treatments are fine for base coats or for fences, nothing else.
+I do not recommend any of the water-based treatments for the top coats and would only recommend spirit, solvent or oil-based preservatives despite what the cheap garden shed manufacturers may say.
+Water-based treatments are fine for base coats or for fences, nothing else.

-Some garden shed and summer houses manufacturers claim to offer a 10 year guarantee, even with the water based treatment, however, like most things in life this is not as good as offer as it seems.
+Some garden shed and summer houses manufacturers claim to offer a 10-year guarantee, even with the water-based treatment, however, like most things in life this is not as good an offer as it seems.
 There are strict conditions stating that if the shed or summer building is not treated EVERY year then the guarantee would be null and void.
-Clearly this means that the treatment they are applying only last for ONE year and the further protection is coming from the treatment YOU are having to apply every year.
+Clearly, this means that the treatment they are applying only last for ONE year and the further protection is coming from the treatment YOU are having to apply every year.
 Clearly a WORTHLESS guarantee.
-DON'T be fooled by them.
+DON’T be fooled by them.
 The best thing (or worse) is that you will be very lucky to find any details of the conditions on those sites.

 Regularly oil any moving parts such as locks and door or opening window hinges.